Tomás Katari

-Conditions Before Rebellion
+Conditions before the rebellion

 During the 1770s, the economic and political stability of the Macha community in Upper Peru was continuously disrupted.
 In 1772, the alcabala (sales tax) was increased from 2 percent to 4 percent.
 Then in 1774, aduanas (customhouses) were established and the acabala was applied to grain.
 The acabala was again increased in 1776 to 6 percent, the same year Upper Peru became part of the new Viceroyalty of the Rio de la Plata.
 Provincial officials began appointing outsider wealthy and/or mestizo caciques to indigenous townships, violating traditional practices of hereditary local cacique governance beneath Spanish rule.
 By the end of the decade, relations between the Indian communities and appointees of Spanish colonial officials saw increasing strain.

 Joaquín Alós purchased the position of regional corregidor and began his tenure in early 1778 by seizing the legal documentation and order of dismissal Macha commoners possessed against the wealthy appointed mestizo cacique, Blas Bernal.
 Alós proceeded to arrest Tomás Katari, an illiterate Macha commoner who had sought Bernal's removal in the court of Charcas.
 He instructed Bernal to whip Katari in the public square, warning that further legal appeals to the regional courts would merit severe punishment.